jedib0t/go-sudoku/README.md

 ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛
 ```

-### Solver
+## Solver
-*Note: all the commands below were run with SEED=42 to keep the results reproducible.*
+*Note: all the commands below were run with the environment variable `SEED=42`
+to keep the results reproducible.*
 ```
 ## generate a new puzzle and feed it to the solver to solve
-$ ./go-sudoku -format csv generate | ./go-sudoku solve ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
+$ ./go-sudoku-generator -format csv generate | ./go-sudoku-generator solve ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
 ┃             INPUT             ┃             OUTPUT            ┃
 ┣━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━╋━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┫